 The following sections discuss the existing evidence for the possible benefits of L-theanine.

 1. Better mental focus

 Many people drink black or green tea while at work, believing that it boosts their mental focus.
-A 2012 study supports this idea.
+A

 The researchers found that people who took 100 milligrams (mg) of L-theanine made fewer errors in an attention task than those in the placebo group.
 Drinking 50 mg of caffeine or combining the L-theanine and caffeine also improved people’s focus.